-The artist is a creative specialists.
+The artist is a creative specialist.
 Whether he is one who paints pictures, writes books, designs patterns and spaces, or takes the stage — the professional artist is a message driven business owner.
 They care about their art and being true to what they’re trying to say through that work.
 They are an exciting group to be around because they’re passionate about their work.
-But inspite of all that passion, some miss the spot when it comes to marketing their message.
+But in spite of all that passion, some miss the mark when it comes to marketing their message.

 Let’s Begin Again

 It takes as much effort to sell your product (book, painting, song, performance) as it does to create it.

 It takes as much effort to sell the thing as it did to create the thing in the first place — sometimes more.

 The artist knows that feeling — that sigh filled with relief and delight in finishing the work.
 But did the world (other than your mom, your man or your best friend) rush in to snatch up what you have?
 Unless you’ve made a name for yourself and/or your art, then “no.”

 When you finish creating, take a break to celebrate — and then come back to the table with a fresh heart, because you have fresh work to do.
 And it begins with your message.